kvokka/suspenders/README.md

 Fork from thoughtbot/suspenders(https://github.com/thoughtbot/suspenders)
 Implemented function of user choice gems installation with all their settings, so you can use fully working application with all needed installed and configured from the box.
 Cut `Bitters` as default choice.

+As default uses the latest Ruby version and Rails '~> 4.2.0'

 This user gem pack are available for installation and some other goodies from the box